NukedArea/ansible-pi-bootstrap/README.md

 # First, create a SSH key on your local machine

 The SSH key authenticates you on your Raspberry Pi OS in a secure way.
+If you already have one, you can skip this section.

     mkdir -p ${HOME}/.ssh/
     chmod 0700 ${HOME}/.ssh/